bazhura/voice-to-piano/README.md

 # Voice to piano
-This program takes an audio file of any music source and shows its notes on a piano keyboard
+This program takes an audio file of voice singing (or an instrument playing) and shows its notes on a piano keyboard.

 TODO real-time voice input